A TTL-based Approach for Content Placement in Edge Networks: Applications to General Graphs

-{We consider a $2$-dimensional square grid with $16$ nodes, denoted as $G=(V, E)$.
-We assume a library of $|\mathcal{D}|=30$ unique contents.
+We consider two network topologies: Grid and lollipop. \emph{Grid} is a two-dimensional square grid while a (a,b) \emph{lollipop} network is a complete graph of size $a$, connected to a path graph of length $b$.
+Denote the network as $G=(V, E)$.
+For grid, we consider $|V| = 16$, while we consider a $(3,4)$ lollipop topology with $|V| = 7$ and clique size $3.$ The library contain $|\mathcal{D}|=100$ unique contents.
 Each node has access to a subset of contents in the library.
-We assign a weight to each edge in $E$ selected uniformly from the interval $[1, 20].$ Next, we generate a set of requests in $G$ as follows.
-To ensure that paths overlap, we randomly select a subset $\tilde{V}\subset V$ with $|\tilde{V}|=12$ nodes to generate requests.
+We assign a weight to each edge in $E$, selected uniformly from the interval $[1, 20].$ Next, we generate a set of requests in $G$ as described in \cite{ioannidis16}.
+To ensure that paths overlap, we randomly select a subset $\tilde{V}\subset V$ nodes to generate requests.
 Each node in $\tilde{V}$ can generate requests for contents in $\mathcal{D}$ following a Zipf distribution with parameter $\alpha=0.8.$ Requests are then routed over the shortest path between the requesting node in $\tilde{V}$ and the node in $V$ that caches the content.
-Again, we assumed that the aggregate request rate at each node in $\tilde{V}$ is one.
-We achieve similar performance as shown in Figure~\ref{fig:primal-dual} for different paths, hence omit them due to space constraints.
-The aggregated optimal utilities obtained by our primal-dual algorithm and through a centralized solver are $-14.9$ and $-14.8,$ respectively.}
+Again, we assume that the aggregate request rate at each node in $\tilde{V}$ is one and the discount factor to be $\psi=0.1.$

+We evaluate the performance of MCDP over the graphs across various Zipf parameter in Table \ref{tb:topo}.
+It is clear that for both network topologies, aggregate utility obtained from our TTL-based framework with MCDP policy is higher for higher zipf parameter as compared to lower zipf parameter.
+With increase in Zipf parameter, the difference between request rates of popular and less popular contents increases.
+The aggregate request rate over all contents is the same in both cases.
+Thus popular contents get longer fraction of rates which in turn yields higher aggregate utility.
+However, the performance gap between UB and MCDP is around one tenth in both cases and is not affected much by the Zipf parameter.